SAP/sqlalchemy-hana/docs/index.rst

     $ pip install sqlalchemy-hana

-You can also install the latest version direct from a cloned git repository.
+You can also install the latest version directly from a cloned git repository.

 .. code-block:: bash